Green Beans Almondine

 - 1 shallot bulb, about 5-6 cloves, peeled and thinly sliced

 - 1 teaspoon fresh lemon juice

 - fresh ground pepper, to taste

 - Heat a large dry skillet over medium heat, add almond slices and cook until toasted, about 5-6 minutes or until almonds are golden.
 Remove almonds from skillet and set aside.

-- In the same skillet, add coconut oil and heat over high heat until melted.
+- In the same skillet, add olive oil and heat over high heat until melted.
 Add in shallot slices, turn heat down to medium-low.
 Cover the skillet with a lid and cook shallots until caramelized, stirring frequently throughout the cooking process.
 This should take about 15 minutes and the shallots should turn golden brown in color.

 - Meanwhile, cook the green beans by bringing a saucepan of water with a pinch of sea salt to a boil.
 Once water is boiling, add in green beans and cook for about 3-4 minutes or until the beans are bight green in color and tender crisp.

 - Drain and transfer the beans into the skillet with the caramelized shallots.
 Toss to combine.

 - The oil and shallots will coat the beans.
 Add in chopped parsley and lemon juice.
 Season with sea salt and pepper.
 Heat for another 3-4 minutes or until beans are warm.
 Transfer beans to a large dish or platter, top with toasted almonds and serve.